 Desserts form an integral part of every celebration – either it’s festival or marriages, and kheers and payasams have significance for many religious customs too.
 For a Kerala sadya, we can’t even image a banana leaf without payasam/pradhaman served.
-Kheer, made using milk forms a part of every celebration of north India.
+Kheer, made using milk forms a part of every celebration in North India.
 Here I suggest a few tips to make your kheers, payasams and pradhaman colourful and tastier.
 Also read: Difference between payasam and pradhaman.

 1. Soon after you make Paal Payasam (read recipe here), sprinkle a little sugar on its top.
 Thin layer won’t form on its surface.

-3. If you feel that you have added extra sugar to your payasam, add a glass of milk to compensate it.
+3. If you feel that you have added extra sugar to your payasam, add a glass of milk to compensate for it.

 You can go through the gallery to read a few pradhaman and payasam recipes.